cyuanjun/SG-TOTO-Analysis/README.md

         ![Num7 Frequency](images/Num7_Freq.png)

     - From these bar graphs, we can see that in general, apart from some noise from having a low sample size, Num1 and Num2 are right skewed, Num3 and Num4 are normally distributed, and Num5 and Num6 are left skewed.
-This makes sense as the numbers are sorted in ascending order, and so earlier numbers tend to be smaller, and later numbers tend to be bigger.
-This is more of an artifact from sorting the numbers and not a bias in how the numbers are drawn.
-This, however, gives us an idea of how results are structured, which is still valuable information.
+    - This makes sense as the numbers are sorted in ascending order, and so earlier numbers tend to be smaller, and later numbers tend to be bigger.
+This is more of an artifact from sorting the numbers and not really a bias in how the numbers are drawn.
+However, it gives us an idea of how the results are structured, which is still valuable information.

 - **3.2 Grouped Frequency Bar Chart** - *toto_analysis.grouped_bar_chart()*
     - We then plot the frequencies of Num1 - Num6 on a bar chart to see if there are any patterns.